Soka Gakkai International

 With this in mind, all my concert performances and recordings are based on making sure that every person involved--audience, musicians, technicians, ushers and gofers--are treated and made to feel like the valuable, respectworthy participants they are.

-Furthermore, my activities as a lecturer and educator now have a higher priority, as well as my involvement with children and peace-promoting activities with ICAP (the International Committee of Artists for Peace), GRAMMY in The Schools, Arts for Learning and others.
+Furthermore, my activities as a lecturer and educator now have a higher priority, as well as my involvement with children and peace-promoting activities with ICAP (the International Committee of Artists for Peace), GRAMMY in The Schools, Arts for Learning and others. related article Impressionism Exhibition Shown at Tokyo Fuji Art Museum On October 22, the exhibition "Impressionists at the Waterside--Depicting Urban Resorts: Paris, the Seine, and Normandy" opened at the SGI-affiliated Tokyo Fuji Art Museum (TFAM) in Hachioji, Japan, to commemorate the 30th anniversary of the museum's founding in 1983.

 The Lotus Sutra contains the key truth of Shakyamuni's teaching--that each life, all living beings, are worthy of respect.
 To transform, create and live in a society where respect and reverence for the sanctity of life is paramount is the only alternative for our species, and indeed our planet, if we are to not just survive but to thrive.